paxful/api-docs/docs/index.md

 To generate the apiseal, you need to pass the request payload (i.e. apikey, nonce + request parameters) through hash method using the secret key provided from the UI

-Payload should be encoded correctly using RFC3986.
-For php use http_build_query() an for for Python use urlencode().

 #####Examples
 OpenSSL: